tomaszkacprzak/otlm/README.md

 - `plots.ipynb`: Plots for the paper.
 - `tests.ipynb`: Tests for the OTLM weight update rules.
 - `otlm/`: Source code for the OTLM package.
+- `data/`: Data for experiments in the paper.

 ## Citation